 The effects of poor predator management

-Why not manage for and maintain a diverse and healthy Ecosystem, which of course must also include one of nature’s historically proven management tools; the Wolf.
+Manage for and maintain a diverse and healthy Ecosystem, which of course must also include two of nature's historically proven management tools; the Wolf.
 Wolves by design keep deer and elk populations strong and healthy.
-Think about that, working hand in hand with the wolf tribe to keep our ungulates strong and healthy.
-What a concept.

 We welcome your comments and perspective.
 Support Intelligent Wolf Conservation!